VladDrag/Rust_side_projects/README.md

 ## 1st project:

 **Mars weigh Calculator**: *an easy project which calculates the equivalent weight of a person from Earth to the one on Mars.*

+**Shopping list**: *an easy project which makes use of an infinite loop, the match statement and string/vector methods in order to add items to a shopping list, which is then displayed in a for loop.
+This is done in parralel to the Rustlings exercises and Leetcode.com exercises for arrays.*